asrashley/music-bingo/README.md

 the colour theme, and "Number Of Tickets" to enter the number of bingo cards you want in this game.

+MusicBingo.py will automatically generate a unique ID for each bingo game and show it in the "Game ID" text box.
+You can modify this name if you wish.
+This ID is used as the name of the directory in the "Bingo Games" folder that will be created when generating the game.
+Also each ticket will contain the ID of the game.

-Pressing the "Generate Bingo Game" will take the songs listed in the "Songs In This Game" window, suffle them and generate one MP3 file the combines all of these clips.
+Pressing the "Generate Bingo Game" will take the songs listed in the "Songs In This Game" window, shuffle them and generate one MP3 file the combines all of these clips.
-It will put a "5, 4, 3, 2, 1" count at the beginning and a "swoosh" intersial between clips.
+It will put a "5, 4, 3, 2, 1" count at the beginning and a "swoosh" interstitial between clips.

-After it has generated the MP3 file it will generate the bingo cards, a track listing and a list of when each card will win.
+After it has generated the MP3 file it will generate the Bingo cards, a track listing and a list of when each card will win.
 All three of these are generated as PDF files.
 The PDF files and the MP3 file will be placed into a sub-directory of the "Bingo Games" directory.
-The name of the this directory is specified by the "Game ID" text box.
-MusicBingo will automatically generate a unique name, but you can change that to something else before pressing the "Generate Bingo Game" button.